EuropaYuki/EuropaShockwaveMod/README.md

 ## License
 This project is licensed under the LGPL-3.0 License.
 See the LICENSE file for more details.

+## Build Instructions
+1. Open IntelliJ IDEA and navigate to the location of this project.
+Open the project.

+2. On the right side of IntelliJ IDEA, find the "Gradle" tab.
+Expand `EuropaShockwaveMod -> Tasks -> build` and double-click on `build` to build the project.

+3. The built files are in the `EuropaShockwaveMod/build/libs` directory.
+   Place these files into your Minecraft `mods` folder and enjoy the mod!

 ## Known Issues
 There are no known bugs at the moment, but if you find any, we apologize.
 Please use it at your own risk.